pingcap/docs/dashboard/dashboard-intro.md

 > **Note:**
 >
 > By default, TiDB Dashboard shares usage details with PingCAP to help understand how to improve the product.
-For details that get shared and how to opt out of collection, see [Telemetry](/telemetry.md).
+For details about what is shared and how to disable the sharing, see [Telemetry](/telemetry.md).